 “The Oxford Arms is the epitome of the country gastro pub.
 Warm welcome, warm atmosphere, golden pine tables and log fires.
 Short menu that changes with the seasons.
 Several starters that can be ordered as a main.
 An English menu with European influences.”

-Closed Sunday evenings, bank holiday evenings, Christmas Day evening and Boxing Day.
+Closed Monday - Wednesday all day, Sunday evenings, bank holiday evenings, Christmas Day evening and New Year's Day evening.

 The Oxford Arms